Development & Alumni Relations Office Privacy Notice

 Copyright and disclaimer

-City, University of London and its Cass Business School apply the policy on copyright and any disclaimers as published by the University.
-You can see the full copyright statement and read the disclaimers on the University's website.
+City, University of London and its Business School apply the policy on copyright and any disclaimers as published.
+You can see the full copyright statement and read the disclaimers on our website.

 Links to third party websites

 Links to third party websites are used to provide further information.
 They do not signify any endorsement of such websites and/or their content.
-We take no responsibility for any loss or damage suffered as a result of using the linked websites or as a result of using the information published on any of the pages of the linked websites.
+City takes no responsibility for any loss or damage suffered as a result of using the linked websites or as a result of using the information published on any of the pages of the linked websites.

 Comments and complaints

-We undertake to deal promptly with complaints about the contents of pages on its site.
-Please send any comments and complaints about the University’s website to firstname.lastname@example.org.
-For comments and complaints about Cass Business School’s website contact email@example.com in the first instance.
+We undertake to deal promptly with complaints about the contents of pages on our site.
+Please send any comments and complaints about City’s website to firstname.lastname@example.org.

 Freedom of Information

-You can find detailed information about this on the University's website.
+You can find detailed information about this on City's website.